z38/swiss-payment/README.md

 ## Caveats

 - Not all business rules and recommendations are enforced, consult the documentation and **validate the resulting transaction file in cooperation with your bank**.
-- At the moment ISR and cheque transfers are not supported (for details consult chapter 2.2 of the Implementation Guidelines)
+- At the moment cheque transfers are not supported (for details consult chapter 2.2 of the Implementation Guidelines)
 - The whole project is still under development and therefore BC breaks can occur.
 Please contact me if you need a stable code base.

 ## Contributing